Paradigm4/elastic_resource_groups/README.md

 ...
 ```

-Most importantly, even though the two arrays differ in residency, the SciDB optimizer and/or specific operators are smart enough to redistribute the data when the arrays need to be used together in a query:
+Most importantly, even though the two arrays differ in residency, SciDB is smart enough to redistribute the data when the arrays need to be colocated for a query:
 ```bash
 $ iquery -aq "join(foo,bar)"
 {x} val,val